-This weekend’s Winnersville Classic is the only football game when folks from Valdosta and Lowndes County should pick a side.
+The Winnersville Classic is the only football game where folks from Valdosta and Lowndes County should pick a side.

 The annual contest of Valdosta High Wildcats vs. the Lowndes High Vikings is the stuff of rivalry legend.
 Both schools have rich traditions of championship seasons, both have history and lore, both represent the hopes and aspirations of two individual school systems located within one area.

 And the football field, tonight, for this one evening, is where the rivalry should be, and where it should stop when the game ends ... at least until next year’s Winnersville Classic.